XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 3. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html), [index.js](_code-samples/build-a-wallet/js/index.js) and [index.css](_code-samples/build-a-wallet/js/index.css) files to your files.

-Now that you've got the basic setup, let's discuss what we're going to do.
-For the home page, we want to:
+This basic setup creates a homepage and applies some visual styles.
+The goal is for the homepage to:

 - Display our account info
 - Show what's happening on the ledger
 - And add a little logo for fun

-In order to make that happen, we need to look up our account state on the ledger.
-The next couple steps will walk you through that process.
+To make that happen, we need to connect to the XRP Ledger and look up the account and the latest validated ledger.

 4. In the `src/` directory, make a new folder named `helpers`.
 Create a new file there named `get-wallet-details.js` and define a function named `getWalletDetails` there.
 This function uses the [account_info method](account_info.html) to fetch account details and the [server_info method](server_info.html) to calculate the current [reserves](reserves.html).
 The code to do all this is as follows: